ebarlas/TrippinOnTubs/README.md

 high score server.

-The high score server is a [Python program](server/lambda_function.py) that is deployed as an AWS Lambda Function attached to a CloudFront distribution.
+The high score server is a [Python program](server/lambda_function.py) that is deployed as an AWS Lambda Function attached to a CloudFront distribution for www.trippinontubs.com.

 High scores are stored in an Amazon DynamoDB table.

-Stores are organized in the database by major game version.
+Scores are organized in the database by major game version.
 The table partition key column is an integer named `version`.

 The sort key is a globally unique identifier for the game play.